carvel-dev/carvel/site/content/ytt/docs/develop/lang-ref-ytt.md

 ### math

 Module math is a Starlark module of math-related functions and constants.

+> ⚠️ **Non-Deterministic Results** \
+> The functions in this module do not guarantee bit-identical results across CPU architectures.
+> Using one or more of these functions may produce different output on different machines.

 The module defines the following functions:

 _(All functions accept both int and float values as arguments.)_